laravel/socialite/readme.md

 **We are not accepting new adapters.**

-Adapters for other platforms can be found at [Socialite Providers](https://socialiteproviders.github.io/).
+Adapters for other platforms are listed at the community driven community driven [Socialite Providers](https://socialiteproviders.github.io/) website.

 ## License